Gnus Home

 This function will be called narrowed to the head of the article that is being replied to.

-As you can see, this function should return a string if it has an opinion as to what the To header should be.
+As you can see, this function should return a list.
+In this case, it returns ((To .
+"Whom")) if it has an opinion as to what the To header should be.
 If it does not, it should just return nil, and the normal methods for determining the To header will be used.

-This function can also return a list.
-In that case, each list element should be a cons, where the CAR should be the name of a header (e.g. Cc) and the CDR should be the header value (e.g. `larsi@ifi.uio.no').
+Each list element should be a cons, where the CAR should be the name of a header (e.g., Cc) and the CDR should be the header value (e.g., ‘larsi@ifi.uio.no’).
 All these headers will be inserted into the head of the outgoing mail.

 [ < ] [ > ] [ << ] [ Up ] [ >> ] [Top] [Contents] [Index] [ ? ]